lachlanpcasey/Zoomcamp_Project/README.md

 18. Run the docker image with ```docker run -p 8000:8000 crypto_image```

 19. This will run the entire ETL process.
-You will be able to see your run within prefect cloud, DBT (as a job that was run), and within both GCS and BQ as csv files, as well as tables will have been created.
+You will be able to see your run within prefect cloud, DBT Cloud (as a job that was run), GCS (as CSV files) and BigQuery, with raw csv files, staging and core tables.

 ## Dashboard
 This is the final cryptocurrency dashboard: